 The first thing noticeable about the album is its distinctive cover that literally shows the sun setting on the signifier of an empire.
 The stolid RAF pilot had seen better days.
 His attempt at dignity was undermined by the large chips missing from his head and hat.
 His very British upper lip was still stiff [being stone, how could it be otherwise?], but he’d be lying if he didn’t know that his days were somehow numbered.
 The typography was clean an modern; Gill Sans Regular, but with the letters “N” and “R” reversed, lending the design more than a hint of a Cyrillic, Soviet underpinning.

 The band had just hit The Continent for their “Real To Real Cacophony” tour in 1979 that saw them playing in Germany, Belgium, Sweden, Denmark, France, The Netherlands, as well as their traditional UK venues.
-They even played a few sets in America, as captured on the live “Premonition” B-dies to “Changeling” recorded at Hurrah in New York City.
+They even played a few sets in America, as captured on the live “Premonition” B-sides to “Changeling” recorded at Hurrah in New York City.
 Their perspectives were immeasurably widened by these experiences.
 Seeing Checkpoint Charlie and the Berlin Wall while en route to gigs at the club Kant-Kino left impressions of a larger, stranger world.

 “I was twenty, and I looked around me.
 We had the talent always to be in the place where the neo-Nazis exploded another bomb.
 Bologna, a synagogue in Paris, a railway station in Munich.
 Don’t tell me anything like that could leave you unmoved.” – Jim Kerr